zsu/TwicDownloaderCore/README.md

 # TwicDownloaderCore
 Download TWIC chess archives in batch.
-Work in windows/Unix/macOS
+Work in windows/Unix/MacOS

-# Prerequisites
+# Unix/MacOS
-Download and install .net core runtime for your OS here: https://dotnet.microsoft.com/download/dotnet-core/2.2
+Download and install .net core runtime for your OS here: https://dotnet.microsoft.com/download/dotnet-core/3.1;
+Publish it to your specific platform;

 # Usage
 Last update detection: